P.O. Box 6015

 October 2015: Public comment open for top three finalists.

-The public is invited to comment on its favorite of the top three finalists, as chosen by City Council.
+The public was invited to comment on its favorite of the top three finalists, as chosen by City Council.
 After a public comment period, City Council will evaluate the feedback from citizens and make a final recommendation on the flag with official action at a future Council meeting.

 View designs and descriptions of the top three finalists in the contest.
 All follow the rules of good flags, convey strong symbolism, and are easy to recreate.